hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/besu.md

 ## PR description

-Address a race where checkpoint sync can advance the chain head well past genesis such that the genesis state is removed from the bonsai worldstate archive at startup.
+Address a race where snap and checkpoint syncs can cause a segfault when starting a worldstate download.
+* adds BonsaiStorageSubscriber type to handle storage events
+* moves the subscription model from BonsaiSnapshotWorldStateKeyValueStorage up into BonsaiWorldStateKeyValueStorage
+* removes addCachedLayer from TrieLogManager, moves to AbstractTrieLogManager
+* notifies subscribers on events that can affect the worldstate, specifically:
+  * clear (truncate)
+  * clearFlatDatabase (truncating a subset of storage)
+  * close (closing the worldstate storage

+Additionally, only drop cached layers when the worldstate archive has more than the configured number of retained layers.

 ## Fixed Issue(s)